 Nature of business - The Central California Society for the Prevention of Cruelty to Animals (S.P.C.A.) (the Organization), a California Corporation, was organized in August 1946 and operates in Fresno County to protect the welfare of all animals.
-The Organization's primary sources of revenue are a contract with the City of Fresno, animal sales, and spay/neuter fees.
-Animal protection services include providing shelter for lost pets and strays, rescuing animals living under cruel and inhumane conditions, and placing healthy animals up for adoption.
-The gift shop serves the general public, and net proceeds from this facility are used to support the operations of the animal shelter.
+The Organization's primary sources of revenue are animal sales and spay/neuter fees.
+Animal protection services include providing shelter for owner surrendered pets, rescuing animals living under cruel and inhumane conditions, and placing healthy animals up for adoption.
 The education department provides educational presentations to all age groups, both on site and at agency/school/club/organization locations by appointment.
-The Organization will provide tours and education resource information, as well as provide and staff information booths by appointment.
-The stray animals' building was built to accommodate a further requirement (SB1785) to hold stray animals for longer periods of time.

-Basis of accounting - The Organization uses the accrual basis method of accounting in accordance with accounting principles generally accepted in the United States of America.
+Basis of accounting - The Organization uses the accrual basis method of accounting in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).